woook/RD_requests/DI-435/README.md

 3. Finds all raw VCFs in each of the DNAnexus projects.
 4. Splits these VCFs into a list of validation (including control) samples and non-validation samples based on naming conventions
 5. Removes any samples which are duplicates or any which failed QC at any time based on information within the QC status files.
-6. Creates a final list of all VCFs to merge and writes this out to `--outfile_name`.
+6. Creates a final list of all VCFs to merge and writes this out to file with`--outfile_prefix`.

 ### Bash script to merge VCFs
 The bash script is run in a DNAnexus cloud workstation and requires positional inputs of: